jennomics/WorkflowPaper/figures/workflow2/caption.md

 **Annotation**-There are a number of different pipelines available for annotation of bacterial genomes.
 These include Prokka, IMG, RAST, PGAP and others.

 **Tree Building**-There are two points during the workflow where making a 16S phylogenetic tree may be useful.
 The first is after identification of candidate organisms by Sanger sequencing and the second is after assembly of the genome.
 The process is identical in both cases, but the additional length and improved quality of the post-assembly 16S sequence may generate a better tree.
 The tree can be used for identification of the candidate (e.g. is the candidate found in a single species clade), for naming of the candidate (does it fall in a clade containing only members of that species, and other members of the species are not found outside that clade), and for placement of the organism into a phylogenetic context.
-The outline of this step, is to use the Ribosomal Database Project (RDP) to generate an alignment of the sequence with close relative and an outgroup, following by cleanup of the RDP headers, tree-building with FastTree and viewing/analysis of the tree in Dendroscope.
+The outline of this step is to use the Ribosomal Database Project (RDP) to generate an alignment of the sequence with close relative and an outgroup, following by cleanup of the RDP headers, tree-building with FastTree and viewing/analysis of the tree in Dendroscope.

 **NCBI Submission**-This section describes how to submit contigs and scaffolds (if applicable) as a Whole Genome Shotgun (WGS) submission to Genbank.
 We also recommend allowing Genbank to annotate the genome themselves, since submitting RAST annotations to Genbank can be prohibitively complicated.